EpicOrange/riichi_advanced/documentation/bloody30faan.md

 There are five winning hand configurations in B30FJ:

 - Four sets and a pair.
 Sets are triplets or sequences.
 You may also use a knitted straight in place of three sets, a knitted short straight in place of two sets, a knitted terminal-sequences in place of two sets, or knitted triplets in place of three sets.
-- Seven pairs.
+- Seven pairs (no repeats).
-- Thirteen orphans.
+- Thirteen orphans (each terminal and honor tile, one of them forming a pair).
-- Thirteen disconnected (includes a pair)
+- Thirteen disconnected (includes a pair).
 - Knitted honors hand.
 To achieve this, you must have exactly one of each wind and dragon, plus seven of the nine tiles required to form knitted triplets or a knitted straight.

 For more information about knitted sets, refer to the relevant section below (Knitted Hands).